shivanigithub/http-cache-partitioning/README.md

 As mentioned in the metrics details below, preliminary experiments with partitioning show that the overall cache miss rate increases by about 2 percentage points but changes to first contentful paint aren’t statistically significant and the overall fraction of bytes loaded from the network only increase by around 1.5 percentage points.

-### Partition using top frame origin and frame origin
+### Partition using top frame and frame origin/site: Triple keying

-Each frame’s cache is only shared with same-origin frames on documents from the same origin.
+Each frame’s cache is only shared with same-site frames on documents from the same top-level site.

-This solution uses the top-frame-origin and frame-origin as the cache partitioning key.
+This solution uses both top-frame and frame sites as the cache partitioning key.

 **Benefits**

-*   **Isolation between cross-origin pages**
+*   **Isolation between cross-site pages**
-*   **Isolation between cross-origin frames on a page**
+*   **Isolation between cross-site frames on a page** Double keying will solve the cross-site search and similar security attacks between top-level pages but not between frames, which can happen if:
+- A popular site embeds a malicious cross-origin iframe.
+- A malicious top-level site embeds a popular site as an iframe.
+This will require that the popular site does not have a framebusting defense.
+The fact that defense against framing is an opt-in security feature, suggests there might be some sites with user sensitive data that could be protected against such attacks using triple keying.
+In general, using double keying does not prevent leaking information across cross-site frames.

 **Challenges/Limitations**